circonus/product-docs/irondb/getting-started/configuration.md

 collection are the same as those being currently ingested directly into IRONdb, it may be desirable to use the same `account_id` value as the corresponding [listener](/irondb/getting-started/configuration/#graphite-listener).

+##### graphite whisper end_epoch_time

+The `end_epoch_time` is optional and represents the last timestamp for which there is whisper data.
+The timestamp is provided as an epoch timestamp, in seconds.
+If a fetch has a start time after the provided time, the node will not look in the whisper file in order to be more efficient.
+If this field is not provided, the whisper files will be checked regardless of the start time of the fetch.

 ### OpenTSDB Config